 6 Common Cybersecurity Attacks Everyone Should Know About

-Malware is arguably the most common type of cyber attack.
+Malware is arguably one of the most common cybersecurity attacks.
 It refers to software, files, or programs intent on causing damage or gaining unauthorized access to a user, server, or network.
 It comes in many forms, including viruses, worms, spyware, trojan horses, or ransomware.

 Malware’s ultimate goal is to gain access to a network through a vulnerability, then install the malicious software.
 There are countless ways attackers can gain access, but most of them require the user to take action to install the malware.
 This can be as simple as a user clicking on a dangerous link or opening an infectious email attachment disguised as a non-threatening Word or Excel file.

 Once inside the system, malware can take a wide variety of malicious actions like: install additional malware, take over control of the user’s computer, monitor the user’s actions and keystrokes, inhibit access to a network, collect and transmit confidential data from your machine or servers to any desired destination, even make the computer totally inoperative.